mathiasertl/django-ca/docs/source/crl.rst

 Host a Certificate Revocation List (CRL)
 ########################################

 A Certificate Revocation List (CRL) contains all revoked certificates signed by a certificate authority.
-Having a CRL is completely optional (e.g. `Let's Encrypt <https://letsencrypt.org/>`_ certificates don't have one).
+Having a CRL is completely optional (many certificate authorities don't have one).

 A URL to the CRL is usually included in the certificates (in the ``crlDistributionPoints`` x509 extension) so clients can fetch the CRL and verify that the certificate has not been revoked.
 Some services (e.g. OpenVPN) also just keep a local copy of a CRL.

 ..
 NOTE:: CRLs are usually hosted via HTTP, **not** HTTPS.
 CRLs are always signed, so hosting them via HTTP is not a security vulnerability.
 Further, you cannot verify the the certificate used when fetching the CRL anyway, since you would need the CRL for that.